Team-Guardian/systems-docs/_build/html/_sources/battery-handling.rst.txt

 Handling Battery Fire
 ---------------------

 LiPo fire is a chemical reaction - you can't put it out with a regular fire extinguisher or sand.
-That doesn't mean that you don't need a fire extinguisher alltogether - it may be useful for putting out firest that the burning LiPo caused.
-If a battery catches fire, the best thing to do is minimize the collateral damage - or, better yet, prevent the fire from starting.
+That doesn't mean that you don't need a fire extinguisher alltogether - it may be useful for putting out fires that the burning LiPo may start.
+If a battery catches fire, the best thing to do is minimize the collateral damage.

 When charging, a battery may catch fire if it's not balanced properly, or battery temperature is significatntly higher or lower than room temperature (more than 30 deg.
 C or less than 0 deg.
 C) - let the battery get to ambient temperature before charging it.
 Good LiPos will maintain ambient temperature when charging, bad LiPos will start heating up.
 A hot LiPo is a red flag for a bad, dangerous battery about to catch fire.